manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 >The application uses an external module that is responsible for doing an automatic validation using test reference values.

 >Identifying each sample with a barcode that is automatically generated using an external API.

+>Use Javadoc to generate useful documentation for Java code

 ### Physical Constraints